JOIN US FOR A 2024 HEALING ADVENTURE!

 Triage Cancer, a national, nonprofit organization that provides free education on the legal and practical issues that may impact individuals diagnosed with cancer and their caregivers, through events, materials, and resources. https://triagecancer.org/

 Patient Advocacy Foundation provides direct services to patients with chronic, life-threatening, and debilitating diseases to help access care and treatment recommended by their doctors. https://www.patientadvocate.org/

 Every applicant will be required to complete a general medical questionnaire (consisting of background medical questions) and adhere to FD’s Vaccination and screening policies and practices.
 Please note that applicants with an underlying medical condition must obtain a Physician’s Authorization to be accepted.

 What health and safety measures, including for COVID-19, are in place to ensure everyone’s health and wellbeing?

-You can learn more about FD’s vaccination policy at https://firstdescents.org/vaccination-policy/.
+You can learn more about FD’s vaccination and health safety policy at https://firstdescents.org/vaccination-policy/.

 What should I do if I'm nervous/anxious about committing to a program with people I don't know, doing an activity/sport I've never done, in a place where I've never been before?